How Many Miles Should I Run A Week? The Smart Way to Set Your Weekly Mileage

 #5: Your Schedule and Availability

-Running should add to the quality of your life, but try not to let a high-mileage training schedule take over your life and add even more stress to a busy schedule.
+Running should improve the quality of life.
+Avoid letting a high-mileage training schedule take over and add even more stress to your life.

 #6: Workout Intensity and Structure